 When we talk about viral referral marketing, Dropbox usually comes up.
 That’s because most – if not all – Dropbox users will be familiar with the scheme.
 It enables users to get more out of the product without coughing up cash, so it’s understandably very popular.

 The concept’s pretty simple.
-When you initially sign up to Dropbox, you get 2GB of storage space for free.
+When you initially sign up for Dropbox, you get 2GB of storage space for free.
 When that runs out, you can pay for more storage.
-Alternatively, you can invite a friend and in return you will both get an extra 500MB of space, for free.
+Alternatively, you can invite a friend and in return, you will both get an extra 500MB of space, for free.

 Something for free vs. paying for it – that’s a no-brainer, right?